csci-1301/csci-1301.github.io/lectures/080_decisions_booleans_and_comparisons/readme.md

 ## Relational Operators

-We can also test if a value or a variable is greater than another, using the following _relational_ operators.
+We can test if a value or a variable is greater than another, using the following _relational_ operators.

 Mathematical Notation | C# Notation | Example
 :---: | :---: | :---: